NCAS-CMS/um-training/_sources/running.rst.txt

   The standard output and errors from the suite can be easily viewed using Rose Bush.

-  For suites submitted from PUMA; in a browser navigate to: http://puma.nerc.ac.uk/rose-bush
+  For suites submitted from PUMA2; in a browser navigate to: http://puma.nerc.ac.uk/rose-bush

-  Enter your PUMA userid and click :guilabel:`Suites List`.
+  Enter your PUMA2 userid and click :guilabel:`Suites List`.
 You should then see a list of all the suites you have run.
 Click on :guilabel:`tasks jobs list` for the suite you have just run.
 You can examine the output of each task using the links, as well as see whether the suite contains failed tasks, or is currently running.
 For this suite you should see output files for 4 tasks: ``fcm_make`` (code extraction), ``fcm_make2`` (compilation), ``recon`` & ``atmos``.
 The ``job.out`` and ``job.err`` files are the first places you should look for information when tasks fail.

 Compilation output
 ^^^^^^^^^^^^^^^^^^